n7tms/adventofcode/2021/README.md

 But the intriging one to me is the bash script from https://www.reddit.com/user/Steinrikur/.

 My mind is beat.
 Going to bed.
 I'll tackle day 12 tomorrow.... *sigh*.

+## Day 12 - Passage Pathing
+*given a set of edges from a "graph" map all the possible routes from start to end*
+(Completion time: > 04:00)

+This is classic graphing DFS.
+But, do you know how long it has been since I've coded that stuff ??
+A while!
+I spent a couple hours researching graphing algorithm -- found a good one in Loom.
+Tried to implement it.
+Failed!

+I threw that code away -- literally -- and tried to works something up on my own.
+Again, bogged down in the lanuage.
+(I keep reminding my selve that I'm learning Clojure because I want to!)

+The code posted here in github is from RedPenguin101 (https://github.com/RedPenguin101/aoc2021/blob/main/day12.md).
+I don't think it is the most optimized algorithm -- it took about 11 seconds to solve part 2 -- but his style makes it the most readable to me and I'll learn something about Clojure from him.
+Thank you.

+## Day 13 -
+**
+(Completion time: )